 Medical expense reimbursements and employer-paid accident and health insurance premiums for U.S. qualified plans.

-Meals and lodging provided for the employer’s convenience, on business premises, and as a condition of employment.
+Lodging and 50 percent of meals, that are provided for the employer’s convenience, on business premises, and as a condition of employment.

 Certain employee benefits of nominal value.